Even if the great advantages of breast feeding are well known, there are conditions in which mums are forced or prefer to employ bottle feeding.

-It must be then extremely soft, elastic, extensible, so to not hinder any movement of the mouth or the tongue of the baby during the nursing, in the same way of breast feeding.
-But not only that, a good teat must respect the way the baby sucks and swallows which change and evolve over the months, as proven by scientific evidence in this field.
+It must then be extremely soft, elastic, and extensible, so as not to hinder any movement of the mouth or the tongue of the baby during the nursing, in the same way as breast feeding .
+But not only that, a good teat must respect the way the baby sucks and swallows which changes and evolves over the months, as proven by scientific evidence in this field.

 In fact, in babies the swallowing mechanism is a constantly evolving dynamic process: it was actually proven that, from birth up to 6 months, during the nursing the baby keeps his mouth wide open, the lips wrap around the nipple (or the teat) and the baby opens and closes his mouth, and the tongue slides back and forth to move the milk towards the back of the mouth so it can be swallowed.